They live on land.

 Reef, free swimmer, and sinkers

-An animal that begins their life in water but spend their adult life on land.
+An animal that begins their life in the water but spends their adult life on land.
 They usually only return to water to reproduce.

-An animal that begins their life on land but spend their adult life in water.
+An animal that begins their life on land but spends their adult life in water.
 They usually only return to land to reproduce.

 An animal that goes through a metamorphosis without a cocoon.